How to Increase Your Gut Brain Connection Through Diet

 - Keep a food diary to figure out which foods that cause you digestive issues or make you feel bad.

-- Learn which foods boost gut health and brain health like bone broth, probiotic foods, prebiotics, omega-3 fatty acids.
+- Learn which foods boost digestion and brain health like bone broth, kefir, fatty fish and short chain fatty acids (SCFAs).

 - Consider cognitive behavioral therapy, meditation or biofeedback gut training.
 Studies show that practicing mindfulness can help reduce anxiety and playing music has been shown to stimulate creativity in the brain.